qimiaokeju11/testhacd/trunk/ReadMe.txt

 To run the sample; from the command line just type:

-TestHACD hornbug.obj -c 500 -m 5
+TestHACD hornbug.obj -c 500 -m 5 -merge 5

 You can experiment with different concavity levels.